Willtech/Powerkill/README.md

     -h, --help
 ```

-*note: In may multi-thread applications you still have to run it twice.*
+*note: In many multi-thread applications you still have to run it twice.*

 ---